pagkly/Zed/Investopedia3/Liquidation What You Need to Know.md

 Liquidation: What You Need to Know
 ## What Is Liquidation?

 Liquidation in finance and economics is the process of bringing a business to an end and distributing its assets to claimants.
-It is an event that usually occurs when a company is [insolvent](https://www.investopedia.com/terms/i/insolvency.asp), meaning it cannot pay its obligations when they are due.
-As company operations end, the remaining assets are used to pay creditors and shareholders, based on the priority of their claims.
-[General partners](https://www.investopedia.com/terms/g/generalpartner.asp) are subject to liquidation.
+It is an event that usually occurs when a company is [[insolvent]](https://www.investopedia.com/terms/i/insolvency.asp), meaning it cannot pay its obligations when they are due.
+As company operations end, the remaining assets are used to pay creditors and shareholders, based on the priority of their claims. [[General partners]](https://www.investopedia.com/terms/g/generalpartner.asp) are subject to liquidation.

 The term liquidation may also be used to refer to the selling of poor-performing goods at a price lower than the cost to the business, or at a price lower than the business desires.